 Chilled, light-bodied red wines, she says, are ideal for leaf-peeping picnics and holiday dishes alike (and of course, it’s more essential than ever to show our support to California wineries).
 Den Haan shares a perfect example: “Camins 2 Dreams makes a syrah blended from a few vintages that tight-rope walks the perfect line between big, juicy flavor and light, fresh elegance.”
-This syrah blend, made in Santa Ynez Valley by Native American winemaker Tara Gomez and Catalunya native Mireia Taribó (a wife-and-wife team), is a natural wine bursting with boysenberry and pepper notes.
+This syrah blend, made in Santa Ynez Valley by Native American winemaker Tara Gomez and Catalunya native Mireia Taribó (a wife-and-wife team), is a minimal-intervention wine bursting with boysenberry and pepper notes.
 It’s best sipped at a slight chill.

 Best Blend: Aslina “Umsasane” Red Blend 2017

 “Aslina ‘Umsasane’ is a tasty Bordeaux blend from Ntsiki Biyela and is a perfect fall go-to,” says Den Haan.
 “Ntsiki is notably the first black female winemaker in South Africa and is really pushing the boundaries of what we perceive South African wine to be.
 I love how the rich, smokey, and peppery tones feel like that first fall fireplace you light to get cozy on a brisk night.
 Umsasane is also brightly layered with notes of mint, tomatoes, and fresh figs, reminding you [that] it’s not winter yet!”